benjcal/zltt/README.md

 ## ZLTT

-This is a simple toy project to create a simple TUI (Text User Interface) for a smart kitchen.
+This is a simple toy project to create a simple TUI (Text User Interface).
+Think of emacs TUI but you don't need 10 years to learn it! 😅

-SDL is used to render the GUI, Zig is used as glue language to interface with the C APIs, and Lua to operate the the app.
+Programs for `zltt` are written in Lua and `zltt` uses Zig and SDL to render a GUI.

 The Lua API is extremly simple but very versatile.
 Look at `examples/` for example functionality.